One would not think that 63 Carnegie libraries would require yet another web page, but they do.

 This Madison Public Library, bearing a strong, unfortunate resemblance to a school,

 predates the replacement's location on Mifflin Street.
-There was also a Sixth Ward Carnegie branch, still standing, in the Willy Street neighborhood.
+There was also a Sixth Ward Carnegie branch, which is still standing.

 In addition, Madison has 8 branch libraries.
 When I lived there, many were in storefronts, but the circumstances have improved.
 One new building is the Sequoya Branch, which was very overcrowded 20 years ago.